outkit/javascript-client/README.md

 ```

 ### Submitting a message
-Submitting a message for rendering and/or delivery will return a message record with the Outkit ID and the status set to `received`.
+Submitting a message for rendering and/or delivery will return a message record with the Outkit ID and the status set to `received`
-The API call returns as soon as the message is saved on our servers, it does not wait for rendering or delivery to take place.
-You
+(as well as a few other properties that can be determined at creation time).
+The API call returns as soon as the message
+is saved on our servers, it does not wait for rendering or delivery to take place (by default - see the section on synchronous
-can retrieve the status of a message at any time.
+processing below).
+You can retrieve the status of a message at any time.
 We also support webhook notifications on status changes.

 ```js
 // Construct a message record